Latest Updates (2026)2026 Statement of Changes

 • Longer routes for those with lower income or reliance on public funds

-However, current government statements suggest that family routes such as spouse visas may remain on the 5-year settlement path.
+Current government statements suggest that family routes such as spouse visas may remain on the 5-year settlement path.

 Most of the changes in the March 2026 update affect other visa routes, including: